Why are some candidate names on the state pages colored blue

 the President may grant Cabinet rank status to other high-ranking

 Administration officials.
-To date, President Bush has officially
+The President has also officially

 extended this status to the White House Chief of Staff,